Juan-Jones/blogsphere/content/blog/ways-to-make-money-online.md

 Buy and sell virtual properties in online games or virtual worlds.

+_Whats the Average Commission?_ Commission ranges from 1% to 3% of the property sale price.

 _Startup Cost:_ The startup cost for buying and selling virtual properties can vary from low to moderate.
 Initial expenses might include acquiring in-game currency or assets, investing in virtual property, and potential fees associated with online platforms or marketplaces.

 _Level of Difficulty:_ The level of difficulty can range from low to moderate.
 It requires knowledge of the particular game or virtual world, understanding market trends, and identifying opportunities for purchasing and selling virtual properties at profitable prices.